Early Childhood Education Jobs in USA with Visa Sponsorship

 What degree do I need to get visa sponsorship in early childhood education?

-A bachelor's degree in early childhood education, child development, or elementary education is the strongest foundation for H-1B or E-3 sponsorship.
+A bachelor's degree in early childhood education, child development, or elementary education is the strongest foundation for H-1B visa or E-3 visa sponsorship.
 Some employers accept degrees in psychology or special education if your coursework is relevant.
 A general liberal arts degree is unlikely to satisfy the specialty occupation requirement without additional credentials, such as a state teaching license or subject-specific certification.

 Which types of employers are most likely to sponsor early childhood education workers?